LarnuUK/corgi.py/welcome.md

 > 7. I'm a streamer, can I get a webhook?
 Yes.
 Streamers have permission to add their webhooks to the #streams .
 The webhooks will be removed at the end of the tournament.
 Please do not use it for webhooks other than streams that will cast the games here (these will be removed and the @Streamer  your be removed).

+> 8. I'm not a member of a team, can I still use the server to play games?
+Sure!
+During an event, the tables will be inaccessible to non-team users, however, you'll still be able to access the Casual Games Category.
+Feel free to use those at any time.

+?notes <@722841912695980042>